dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw an arc

 Arcs can be drawn on an `ICanvas` using the `DrawArc` method, which requires `x`, `y`, `width`, `height`, `startAngle`, and `endAngle` arguments of type `float`, and `clockwise` and `closed` arguments of type `bool`.
 The `startAngle` argument specifies the angle from the x-axis to the starting point of the arc.
-The `endAngle` argument specifies the angle from from the x-axis to the end point of the arc.
+The `endAngle` argument specifies the angle from the x-axis to the end point of the arc.
 The `clockwise` argument specifies the direction in which the arc is drawn, and the `closed` argument specifies whether the end point of the arc will be connected to the start point.

 The following example shows how to draw an arc: